Understanding the Difference Between WCAG A, AA, and AAA Conformance

 - WCAG Level AA: Level AA removes additional barriers and establishes a level of accessibility that works for most devices and assistive technologies, such as screen readers.

-- Providing alternative text (also known as alt text) for images and other non-text content
+- Alternative text (alt text) is provided for images or other non-text content.

 Examples of WCAG 2.1 Level AA Success Criteria

-- Keeping navigation mechanisms (such as header and footer links) in the same relative order from page to page
+- Keeping navigation mechanisms (such as header and footer links) consistent from page to page.

-- Ensuring that content is operable in different display orientations
+- Ensuring content is operable in different display orientations.

 Should You Ignore WCAG Level AAA Guidelines?